pierreroth64/nixos-configuration/README.md

 - Modules located in `./modules/system` are system-wide nixos ones.
 - Modules located in `./hardware/scanned` are a verbatim copy of hardware scan during nixos installation.
 - Modules located in `./hardware` are the ones configuring the hardware (bootloader, audio, etc...)

+### Development

+- To rebuild and switch to the new generation: `sudo nixos-rebuild switch --flake .#default` (rebooting will be changes)
+- To rebuild and test live: `sudo nixos-rebuild test --flake .#default` (rebooting will discard changes)
+- To test in a virtual machine: `./test-vm.sh`